RTXteam/PloverDB/README.md

 ### Config file

-Can have files locally - put them in /app and just list their names in nodes/edges slots.
+TOOD: Note that one can have nodes/edges files present only locally - put them in /app and just list their names (instead of URLs) in the nodes/edges slots.